 Scuba diving is a holiday like no other.
 Diving beneath the sea takes travellers into a different world and it’s easy to understand why it can get addictive.
+It’s no wonder why there are so many great diving schools, like deepbluediving.org, for example, that teach hundreds of people how to scuba each year.
 Once you’ve experienced scuba diving, it’s hard to imagine a holiday centred around anything else.

 Of course, there’s always the decision to be made as to where can offer the best scuba diving experience.
 Sadly, some of the best scuba diving locations in the world are on the decline, largely as a result of over-development and over-fishing.
 Places like the Caribbean and the Mediterranean have experienced the biggest declines, prompting divers to search for new spots around the world.

 This is just a top three of what the world’s oceans and seas have to offer.

 These islands can be found in the northern pacific, roughly halfway between Australia and Hawaii, and boasts some of the least explored diving sites in the world.

 It’s an expensive choice, with the flight to this far-flung destination eating up the majority of traveller’s budgets.
 But any traveller will be rewarded by the unique diving experience that awaits them.

 The area was used as a test site for atomic bombs in the 1950s and has remained uninhabited since.
 As a result, it’s become something of an unofficial marine reserve, guaranteeing a breath-taking vista of wildlife for divers.
 In 2011, the government of the islands created the largest shark sanctuary in the world.
 For more information on this, click here.

 The islands are also a great spot for divers with a passion for wrecks.
 Highlights include the American aircraft carrier USS Saratoga.
 Just fifty feet below the surface and longer than the Titanic, the Saratoga is one of only three carrier wrecks in the world which are accessible to divers.